What is an ectomorph?

 Ectomorphs don’t have to count the calories.
 They can usually eat pretty liberally and eat as much as possible.
 This, however, doesn’t mean that ectos can turn exclusively to junk food or overeat on sweets.
 Remember to stick to a healthy diet, containing protein from lean meats, low fat dairy, eggs and fish as well as complex carbs.

-The amount of protein consumed per day should be in the range of 1 – 1.5 grams per LB of body weight.
+The amount of protein consumed per day should be in the range of 1 – 1.3 grams per pound of body weight.
 The amount of carbs should be anywhere around 2 grams per LB up to 4 grams per LB of body weight.

 Muscle building supplements